What Is the Difference Between Natural and Organic Cat Food?

-Natural Cat Foods
+Natural Cat Food

-Organic Cat Foods
+Organic Cat Food

-The U.S. Department of Agriculture (USDA) National Organic Program, “organic” crops must be grown on land free from pesticides for three years.
-Organic livestock is fed organic feed, is not given antibiotics or hormones, and has access to the outdoors.
+According to the USDA’s National Organic Program, “organic” crops must be grown on land free from pesticides for three years.
+“Organic” livestock eats organic feed, does not receive antibiotics or growth hormones and has access to the outdoors.